Tanzeel804/Tanzeel804/README.md

 ## 🧑‍💻 About Me

-I'm a frontend developer from **Lodhran, Punjab, Pakistan** who loves building
-clean, responsive, and user-friendly websites.
+I'm a frontend developer from **Lodhran, Punjab, Pakistan**, passionate about creating clean, responsive, and user-friendly web applications.
-Every project I make helps me improve and learn something new.

 ---